 BrowserProtect.dll is a Windows DLL file.
 DLL is the abbreviation for Dynamic Link Library.
 DLL files are needed by programs or web browser extensions, because they contain program code, data, and resources.
-The following information can help you determine if BrowserProtect.dll belonging to the Windows system or an application you can trust.
+The following information can help you determine if BrowserProtect.dll is a Windows system file or if it belongs to an application that you can trust.

-Description: BrowserProtect.dll is located in a subfolder of "C:\Program Files".
+Description: BrowserProtect.dll is not essential for Windows and will often cause problems.
+BrowserProtect.dll is located in a subfolder of "C:\Program Files".

 Recommended: Identify BrowserProtect.dll related errors

 Important: Some malware also uses the file name BrowserProtect.dll, for example Adware-Bprotect (detected by McAfee), and Adware.ADH or Adware.GoonSquad (detected by Symantec).
 Therefore, you should check the BrowserProtect.dll process on your PC to see if it is a threat.
 If Protector has changed your browser's search engine and start page, you can recover your browser's default settings as follows:Reset default browser settings for Internet-Explorer ▾

 The following programs have also been shown useful for a deeper analysis: ASecurity Task Manager examines the active BrowserProtect process on your computer and clearly tells you what it is doing.
 Malwarebytes' well-known Banti-malware tool tells you if the BrowserProtect.dll on your computer displays annoying ads, slowing it down.
 This type of unwanted adware program is not considered by some antivirus software to be a virus and is therefore not marked for cleanup.